junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 907
-congress: 114th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Fourteenth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 907

-That the bill from the House of Representatives (H.R.
-907) entitled “An Act to improve defense cooperation between the United States and the Hashemite Kingdom of Jordan.”, do pass with the following
+> To improve defense cooperation between the United States and the Hashemite Kingdom of Jordan.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title